AriFordsham/GHCWiki/records/overloaded-record-fields/duplicate-record-fields.md

 In particular, this makes it possible to extract a field from a record even if the selector function is ambiguous.

+Turning on `DuplicateRecordFields` automatically enables `DisambiguateRecordFields`, because the former strictly generalises the latter.

 ### Disambiguating record updates